precice/aste/README.md

 ```
 If precice is not installed in `$PRECICE_ROOT/build` do `cmake -DCMAKE_LIBRARY_PATH=$PRECICE_INSTALL_DIR ..` with the correct installation directory.
 ## Demo
 A demonstration of aste can be run with `./demo.sh`.
+A bunny-shaped mesh is mapped onto a red blood cell.
+The result can be seen in `result.vtk`.